Queen's Park, London: Transport

-Queen's Park station is a tube and Network Rail station in Travelcard Zone 2; it has direct links to south and central London via the Bakerloo line or to Euston, Watford Junction and intermediate stations via London Overground trains or to Harrow & Wealdstone station using Bakerloo line trains.
-Brondesbury Park station, on the London Overground North London Line, is near the northeast corner of Queen's Park.
+Queen's Park station is a tube and Network Rail station in London fare zone 2; it has direct links to south and central London via the Bakerloo line or to Euston, Watford Junction and intermediate stations via London Overground Lioness line or to Harrow & Wealdstone station using Bakerloo line trains.
+Brondesbury Park station, on the London Overground Mildmay line, is near the northeast corner of Queen's Park.

-To the northwest of the area is Kensal Rise station also on the North London line and to the west of Queens Park is Kensal Green station which serves the Bakerloo line on the underground and Watford DC line on the overground.
+To the northwest of the area is Kensal Rise station also on the London Overground Mildmay line.

-The area is also well served by the London Bus network with the 6, 18, 28, 36, 52, 187, 206, 228, 316, and 452 all passing through or along the boundaries.
+Queen's Park is also well served by the London Bus network with the 6, 18, 28, 36, 52, 98, 187, 206, 228, 302, 316, 452, N18 and N98 all passing through the area.